ameyarangal/Minesweeper/README.md

 ## Known Issues

 1. Currently I am saving the passwords directly in DB.
-2. When number of mines are too large (greater than permissible limit of total tiles - 9)
-3. Application not optimized for Mozilla browser (when player clicks on tile, tile content is shown as selected)
+2. Application not optimized for Mozilla browser (when player clicks on tile, tile content is shown as selected)
-4. New game modal not optimized to view on Mobile.
+3. New game modal not optimized to view on Mobile.
-5. Sometimes player win's before opening few tiles.
+4. Sometimes player win's before opening few tiles.
 This issue is very intermittent, encountered on 2 instances after playing 10-15 games in a row.